humank/ddd-practitioners-ref/README.md

 Once capture Model with Domain Experts, you can design Write Model first, and create Query usage Read Model.

-## Launch this workshop example on AWS
+## Launch this workshop in Serverless Architecture

 ![image](documents/images/eventhandling.png)